amethyst/amethyst/amethyst_network/README.md

 Unless you explicitly state otherwise, any Contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-For more information or help, please come find us on the amethyst discord server's `#net` channel.
+For more information or help, please come find us on the Amethyst discord server's `#net` channel.
 We are working on architecture, design, and roadmaps and can definitely use some helping hands, don't hesitate :).

 ## License